 Source: Adapted from National Energy Education Development Project (public domain)

-Tidal turbines look similar to wind turbines.
+Tidal turbines are similar to wind turbines in that they have blades that turn a rotor to power a generator.
 They can be placed on the sea floor where there is strong tidal flow.
 Because water is about 800 times denser than air, tidal turbines have to be much sturdier and heavier than wind turbines.
-Tidal turbines are more expensive to build than wind turbines but capture more energy with the same size blades.
-The tidal turbine projects in Scotland and South Korea have tidal turbines with 1.5 MW electricity generation capacity.
-The project in Scotland is planning to have up to 400 MW of electricity generation capacity.
-A demonstration tidal turbine project is under development in the East River of New York.
+Tidal turbines are more expensive to build than wind turbines but can capture more energy with the same size blades.

 A tidal fence is a type of tidal power system that has vertical axis turbines mounted in a fence or row placed on the sea bed, similar to tidal turbines.
 Water passing through the turbines generates electricity.
-As of the end of 2017, no tidal fence projects were operating.
+As of the end of 2020, no tidal fence projects were operating in the United States.